 "What could you do to make yourself feel better?"

 "Are you healthy and living by your personal values?", Stefan asks you.
 Mens sana in corpore sano!
 It's Latin for "A healthy mind is in a healthy body!".
 "Because even the ancient Romans knew to value mental and physical health.
 How is your health?
 How is your body, how is your soul?
 Are you taking care of yourself and living healthy?
 Where does it pinch and why?
 What could you do to feel better?" writes the founder of Greator in his book.

 "The inner bastard doesn't care about health.
 He loves laziness, fatty food, cola, alcohol and cigarettes.
 He detests fruit, salad and still water.
 Pig-dogs often still have the rules of life of the post-war generation in their heads, where fat was a sign of prosperity.
 BUT: Your body gets you through life.
 That's why you should treat it with care," recommends Stefan.
 Go to the doctor for a check-up and change everything that makes you sick.
 This has the added advantage that you will feel much better psychologically than a lazy, fat bastard could ever imagine.

 Get rid of your inner bastard: What gives your life meaning?

-What are your personal values?
-Do you believe in God, science, democracy, freedom, progress, your boss, your football club, astrology or psychoanalysis?
+Which personal values do you have?
+Do you believe in God, science, democracy, freedom, progress, your boss, your soccer club, astrology or psychoanalysis?
 Do you believe in yourself?
-What gives meaning to your life?
-Do you live by your values every day or do you have to bend all the time?
-What could you do to be more true to your values?
-What could you do to bring your health back to the forefront?
+What gives your life meaning?
+Do you live by your values every day or do you have to bend yourself all the time?
+What could you do to better live up to your values?
+What could you do to put your health back in the foreground?

 Our beliefs determine what we do